 How can an investor resell non-restricted securities?

-An investor that is not affiliated with the issuer and wishes to sell securities that are not restricted must either register the transaction or have an exemption for the transaction.
+An investor not affiliated with the issuer who wishes to sell unrestricted securities must either register the transaction or have an exemption for the transaction.
 An exemption commonly relied upon for the resale of the securities is Section 4(a)(1) of the Securities Act which is available to any person other than an issuer, underwriter or dealer.
-Please be aware that several exemptions, including the exemptions under Regulation D, are only available for offers and sales by an issuer of securities to initial purchasers and are not available to any affiliate of the issuer or to any person for resales of the securities.
+Several exemptions, including the Regulation D exemptions, are only available for offers and sales of securities to initial purchasers.
+These exemptions are not available to any affiliate of the issuer or to any person for resale.

 |Our SEC compliant documents and other services are not a substitute for the advice of legal counsel.|